Mjz86/String/README.md

 # Addressing COW and the Drawbacks

-1. All of the iterators, the methods and functions only give a constant references to the data.
+1. All of the iterators, the methods, and functions only give constant references to the data.

-2. For mutable iteration over a string, one can call a specialized function to involve a monad, that gives the data as a continuous temporary (i mean the lifetime of the range is only guaranteed in the function call) range.
+2. For mutable iteration over a string, one can call a specialized function to involve a monad that gives the data as a continuous temporary range (I mean the lifetime of the range is only guaranteed in the function call).
     Like this (we need to know that `*this` is not captured in any way):

     ```c++